syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-Excel.md

 #### AllowSortingAndFiltering

-SfDataGrid allow you to export the datagrid to excel with sorting and filter option enabled on column header in excel sheet by setting `DataGridExcelExportingOption.AllowSortingAndFiltering` as `true`.
+SfDataGrid allow you to export the data grid to excel with sorting and filter option enabled on column header in excel sheet by setting `DataGridExcelExportingOption.AllowSortingAndFiltering` as `true`.
 This property default value is false.

 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();